princeblayze/alx-low_level_programming/0x09-static_libraries/README.md

 Resources
 Read or watch:

-What Is A C Library?
+What Is A “C” Library?
 What Is It Good For?
-Creating A Static C Library Using ar and ranlib
-Using A C Library In A Program
+Creating A Static “C” Library Using “ar” and “ranlib” Using A “C” Library In A Program
 What is difference between Dynamic and Static library(Static and Dynamic linking) (stop at 4:44) man or help: